cosmicds/cosmicds/docs/index.rst

-cosmic-ds Documentation
+cosmicds Documentation
 -----------------------

-This is the documentation for cosmic-ds.
+This is the documentation for cosmicds.

 .. toctree::
    :maxdepth: 2